PetroIvaniuk/llms-tools/README.md

 - [Matting Anything](https://chrisjuniorli.github.io/project/Matting-Anything/), [Code](https://github.com/SHI-Labs/Matting-Anything), [Demo: HF](https://huggingface.co/spaces/shi-labs/Matting-Anything) - an efficient and versatile framework for estimating the alpha matte of any instance in an image with user-prompt guidance
 - [Plug-and-Play](https://pnp-diffusion.github.io/), [Code](https://github.com/MichalGeyer/plug-and-play) - a large-scale text-to-image generative models have been a revolutionary breakthrough in the evolution of generative AI, allowing us to synthesize diverse images that convey highly complex visual concepts
 - [Real-Time Neural Appearance Models](https://research.nvidia.com/labs/rtr/neural_appearance_models/) - a complete system for real-time rendering of scenes with complex appearance previously reserved for offline use, by NVIDIA
 - [Designer](https://designer.microsoft.com/) - generate stunning designs and original images just by typing what you want.
 Get writing assistance and automatic layout suggestions for anything you add.
-[Designer expands preview with new AI design features](https://www.microsoft.com/en-us/microsoft-365/blog/2023/04/27/microsoft-designer-expands-preview-with-new-ai-design-features/), by Microsoft.
+[Designer expands preview with new AI design features](https://www.microsoft.com/en-us/microsoft-365/blog/2023/04/27/microsoft-designer-expands-preview-with-new-ai-design-features/), by Microsoft
 - [Scribble Diffusion](https://scribblediffusion.com/) - turn your sketch into a refined image using AI
 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image
-- [UnblurImage](https://unblurimage.ai/) - Remove blur from photos and achieve stunning clarity online for free.
+- [UnblurImage](https://unblurimage.ai/) - remove blur from photos and achieve stunning clarity online for free

 ### Watermarks
 - [SynthID](https://deepmind.google/technologies/synthid/), [SynthID Text](https://huggingface.co/blog/synthid-text) - watermarks and identifies AI-generated content by embedding digital watermarks directly into AI-generated images, audio, text or video, by Google DeepMind and Hugging Face